 Each lens focuses light with precision, and the extreme broadband coatings on each surface enhance it even further.
 The stars appear vivid and the background, velvet black.
 Since these coatings transmit more than 99% in the visual spectrum, reflections seen on CCD images are eliminated.

-Tube and dew shield: This telescope comes with an aluminum tube and dew shield that is finished in "Instrument White".
-The inside of the main tube assembly is painted "Ultra-flat Black" and the focuser is baffled to eliminate tube wall reflections.
+Tube and dew shield: This telescope comes with an aluminum tube and dew shield that is precision machined, tumbled and black anodized.
+The inside of the main tube assembly is painted "Ultra-flat Black" and the focuser is baffled with ridges to minimize tube wall reflections.
 Fittings are black anodized aluminum.
 The dew shield retracts, reducing the length of the telescope for storage.
 Extending the dew shield minimizes dewing of the objective at night and serves as a glare shade during the daytime.

-Risers and Rail for use with a Camera: When adding a camera, a rail must be added to slide the system forward in order to counterbalance the additional weight.
+Risers and Rail for use with a Camera (Imaging Version Only): When adding a camera, a rail must be added to slide the system forward in order to counterbalance the additional weight.
 Risers allow the camera to rotate without running into the rail.

-Field Flattener for Imaging: The SFFX-1 flattener included in the purchase price of the telescope is optimized to work with DSLR cameras that have an over-sized 48 mm t-ring.
+Field Flattener for Imaging (Imaging Version Only): The SFFX-1 flattener included in the purchase price of the telescope is optimized to work with DSLR cameras that have an over-sized 48 mm t-ring.
 This modular flattener can be used with various optional adapters, making it compatible with CCD and CMOS cameras that may have a different back-focus.
 The SFFX-1 attaches directly to the draw tube by unthreading the 2" visual back and threading the SFFX-1 in its place.

 If your camera has a different back-focus, call us at (530) 823-7796 and we will advise you on what you need to use this flattener with your camera.
 In most cases, we can also modify the flattener so it will work with your particular camera, eliminating the need to purchase expensive custom adapters.